 Tips for the road

-Long bus rides or long flights, they can be a pain in the back when you have a back condition.
+Long bus rides or long flights, they can be a pain in the back when you have a back condition, even if you have an awesome book to read,, even if you have an awesome book to read,.
 Sitting still is definitely not a good idea to keep the pain away.
 These are a few tips to survive long travel days.